Oak-Digital/strapi-plugin-revalidator/README.md

 - [x] Define multiple head types
 - [x] Define rules for each head on how strapi should revalidate each content type
+- [x] Define rules for how each content type should be revalidated based on relations
 - [ ] dynamic url builder
 - [ ] Use GET parameters
 - [ ] Use POST parameters